ryogrid/anime-illust-image-searcher/README.md

     - Search words you want to use from taggs-wd-tagger.txt with grep, editor or something for existance checking
     - If exist, there is no problem.
 If not, you should think similar words and search it in same manner :)

-## Information related to copylight
+## Information Related to Copylights
 - I used [this code](https://huggingface.co/spaces/SmilingWolf/wd-tagger/blob/main/app.py) as reference wheh implmenting tagger script
 - ["WD ViT Tagger v3" model](https://huggingface.co/SmilingWolf/wd-vit-tagger-v3) is used for image file tagging
 - **I thank to great works of SmilingWolf**